esciencecenter-digital-skills/workshop-template/_data/README.md

 ## eventbrite.json

 This file contains `eventbrite` code i.e. alphanumeric key for Eventbrite registration.
+The URL to the Eventbrite registration page is usually in the links on top of the Planning Document.
+It looks like this: https://www.eventbrite.nl/e/good-practices-in-research-software-development-tickets-765240042567 The last ~12 characters are the eventbrite code that you should put in `eventbrite.json`.

 > Note: `eventbrite.json` file should be edited by hand.
 Write the code
 > including double quotes e.g., "1234567890AB".